ryru/keystroke_enumerator/README.md

 ## Build and run

 Clone to local disk, build with gradle and run the command line tool with the project as input.
-Requires Java 19 or newer.
+This tool runs on any ON that runs Java 19 or newer.

 ```
 git clone https://github.com/ryru/keystroke_enumerator.git